greg-raven/Impeachment-Chronicles/_posts/2022-09-14-fbi-paid-for-russian-disinfo-to-frame-trump-and-7-more-details.md

 “Put bluntly,” the special counsel wrote, “these facts demonstrate that the defendant could not keep his lies straight, and that the defendant engaged in a concerted effort to deceive the FBI about the sourcing (or lack thereof) of the Steele Reports.”
 Unless they were corrupt, this indicates the FBI agents investigating Trump were a bunch of incompetent boobs.

 The special counsel’s team further exposed the incompetence (or corruption) of the FBI when it introduced the public to Bemd Kuhlen, a German citizen who served as the general manager of the Ritz-Carlton Moscow in June 2016, when the pee-tape tale was purportedly sourced.
-The Steele dossier described the source as “a senior (western) member of staff at the hotel.”
+[The Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}) described the source as “a senior (western) member of staff at the hotel.”

 According to Durham, Kuhlen is prepared to testify at Danchenko’s trial that at the time he was the only “western” member of management at the hotel.
 Kuhlen will also testify that he never heard any story resembling Steele’s reporting until it became public and never discussed those claims with Danchenko.